Derde

-The derde (derda, derdai, dardai) of Toubou residence at Zouar Tibesti is the title held by the highest religious and political authority for all Toubou Fron south Libya, north Chad, and northeast of Niger.

-He is elected among the three most prominent families of the Tomagra or Tomaghra clan, and at the death of the derde the title never passes to the son of the deceased, but to a member of the other two families.
+The derde (derda, derdai, dardai) is the title held by the highest religious and political authority among the Toubou Teda of the Tibesti region in north-western Chad.
+He is elected among the three most prominent families of the Tomagra clan.
+At the death of the derde the title almost never passes to the son of the deceased (and even rarely to his grandson), but to a member of the other two families.
+Although the title has not corresponded to a true position of political power ever since the colonial era, the derde remains a highly esteemed moral authority and has been described as the main unifying factor binding together the Toubou of Chad, Libya and Niger.

-The derde before 1930 Derde chef of State, Tubuland, sind 1930 lose power now only exercises judicial rather than executive power, arbitrating conflict and levying sanctions based on a code of compensations.
+The derde exercises judicial and executive power, arbitrating conflict and levying sanctions based on a code of compensations.
 He is assisted in the exercise of his role by a council of nobles.
+Like the derde himself, his spouse is also obliged to originate from the Tomagra clan.
+Despite this strong link to one specific clan, there is a social expectation that the chief should not favorize either his own family or his own clan.

+History

+Origins and pre-colonial era

-It appears that already in the 17th century the derde of the Tomagra founder kanem borno empire. had already established its preeminence over much of the Tibesti, through the lines of succession still valid today.
+Chadian tradition states that, prior to the ascent of the Tomagra clan, the position of derde vascillated between the Arna, Gonna (or Gounda), Derdékéchiya and Tozoba clans.
+The derde still ceremonially dons a camel to each of these four "original" clans upon ascension.
+It appears that in the 12th century the derde of the Tomagra of Bornu had already established its preeminence over much of the Tibesti, through the lines of succession still valid today.
 The Teda of the Tibesti in the 17th and 18th centuries distinguished themselves for their raids from the Fezzan to the north and to Borno to the south.

+Shortly before the beginning of the colonial era, the derde Chai introduced the payment of blood money as compensation in murder cases, to counteract the prevalence of revenge killings.
+This payment was to be made in the form of camels.
+Moreover, it differed according to origin and gender, revealing a sharp underlying inequality: the "price" for pure Teda men was 100 camels, for pure Teda women 50 camels, and for people of other ethnicities (who are held to be descendants of captives) 25 or 30 camels.